sethmlarson/sethmlarson.dev/app/markdown/2022-12-27/working-on-urllib3-full-time-for-one-week.md

 ## BaseHTTPConnection API

-The first task in the list we knew was going to be a large one due to how complicated the existing HTTPConnection API was due to being a subclass of the standard library [`http.client.HTTPConnection` class](https://docs.python.org/3/library/http.client.html#http.client.HTTPConnection).
+The first task in the list we knew was going to be a large one due to how complicated the existing HTTPConnection API was as a *subclass* of the standard library [`http.client.HTTPConnection` class](https://docs.python.org/3/library/http.client.html#http.client.HTTPConnection).
-The task was to design the API, so it could be extended in the future to support other HTTP implementations beyond the one provided by the standard library.
+The task was to design the API so it could be extended in the future to support other HTTP implementations beyond the one provided by the standard library.

 This work was a follow-up to the [community-contributed pull request](https://github.com/urllib3/urllib3/pull/2649) to make the urllib3's `HTTPConnection.getresponse()` method return an instance of `urllib3.HTTPResponse` instead of an `http.client.HTTPResponse`.
 Previously the `urllib3.HTTPConnectionPool` class would transform the standard library response class into